Student Organizations & Clubs

 Creative Writer’s Club

-Our club gives students a chance to engage in writing in a manner they may not experience in the classroom.
+The Creative Writing Club gives students a chance to engage in writing in a manner they may not experience in the classroom.
 We use prompts from all types of genres: poetry, prose, screenwriting, advertisement language, lyrics, children's books, etc.

 Moderator(s): Brady Gwynn